High-availability Seamless Redundancy

 Note

-HSR is supported on certain SKUs of the Cisco Catalyst IE9300 Rugged Series Switches (see the Guidelines and Limitations section in this guide for supported SKUs).
+HSR is supported on specific Cisco Catalyst IE9300 Rugged Series Switches SKUs.
+For information about supported SKUs, refer to the Guidelines and Limitations section in this guide.
 The term switch in this document refers to a Cisco Catalyst IE9300 Rugged Series Switch unless otherwise noted.

 In this release, the switch supports only HSR-singly attached node (SAN) and only one HSR instance.
-In addition, you can create only one HSR or one PRP instance.
+You can create only one HSR instance or one PRP instance.
 If you have created a PRP instance, no HSR instance can be created.

 The non-switching nodes with two interfaces attached to the HSR ring are referred to as Doubly Attached Nodes implementing HSR (DANHs).
 Similar to PRP, Singly Attached Nodes (SANs) are attached to the HSR ring through a device called a RedBox (Redundancy Box).
-The RedBox acts as a DANH for all traffic for which it is the source or the destination.
+The RedBox acts as a DANH for any traffic when it is the source or the destination.
 The switch implements RedBox functionality using Gigabit Ethernet port connections to the HSR ring.

 Figure 1.
 Example of HSR Ring Carrying Unicast Traffic